talyaAmar/recipe-app-angular-dotnet/README.md

 ### 🧑‍🎨 Frontend – Angular

-Built using **Angular** as a modern Single Page Application (SPA), with use of HTTP Client, Routing, and Reactive Forms.
+Built using **Angular** as a modern Single Page Application (SPA), with use of HTTP Client, Routing.

 #### Key Technologies: